 What is mediation?
 Mediation is a process that the parties go through to try and settle the case.
 In Greenville County, mediation is required in all cases, including medical malpractice cases.
 The parties usually agree on a mediator, who most times is a lawyer, who is wholly independent.
 Mediation is usually held at the mediator’s office in conference rooms there.
 The role of the mediator is to facilitate settlement discussions.
 The mediator does not decide the case.
 If a case is not settled at mediation, then it can go to trial after mediation.

 What is Pre-suit mediation?
 In medical malpractice cases, the parties are required by South Carolina law to go through a pre-suit mediation process.
 The plaintiff will file a notice with the Court and once the defendants are notified, the parties set pre-suit mediation.
 If the case is resolved in pre-suit mediation, then the case is over and a formal lawsuit is never filed.
 If the case is not settled in pre-suit mediation, then the plaintiffs can file a formal lawsuit.

 Hopefully, you have gained a general understanding of medical malpractice cases in South Carolina.
-Please do not rely upon the information in this article to serve as formal legal advice to you.
+However, please do not rely upon the information in this article to serve as formal legal advice to you.

-If you think that you may have a medical malpractice case, contact Greenville SC Medical Malpractice Lawyer Thomas Creech today by calling 864-235-4999 or filling out our Contact Form.
+If you have other questions about medical malpractice, contact Greenville SC Medical Malpractice Lawyer Thomas Creech today.
+You can call 864-235-4999 or fill out our confidential Contact Form.
 We will meet with you for free and consult with you on what steps to take next.